This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Causes of Water Pollution”.

 d) In radioactive waste

-Explanation: Water soluble radioactive isotopes are contained in radioactive waste.
+Explanation: Water soluble radioactive isotopes are contained in the radioactive waste.
 They can be concentrated in various tissues and organs as they pass through food chains and food web.
 The ionizing radiation can cause cancer and genetic damage.